-The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
+Our school is committed to playing a crucial role in preventative education.
+This is in the context of a whole-school approach to preparing pupils for life in modern Britain and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
 This will be underpinned by our:

-- > Behaviour policy
+- ✓ Behaviour policy

-- > Pastoral support system
+- √ Pastoral and peer support systems

-- > Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+- ✓ Planned programme of relationships, sex and health education (RHE/RSHE), appropriate to the age and developmental stage of our children, which is inclusive and delivered regularly, tackling issues such as:

 - Healthy and respectful relationships

-- o Boundaries and consent
+- Boundaries and consent

 - Stereotyping, prejudice and equality

 - Body confidence and self-esteem

+- How to recognise an abusive relationship

+- o What constitutes sexual harassment and sexual violence and why they're always unacceptable